 - Will there be a morning and afternoon break?

-Yes there is a 15-minute morning and afternoon break.
+Yes there is a 15-minute morning break.
 In the morning there will be selection of healthy snacks and drinks available.
 Fresh water and water to refill bottles will be available all day.

 - Do I have to pick a language?